fqbueno/orca4/README.md

 [ardusub-2] 	velocity
 ~~~

-At this point SLAM is not running because the seafloor is too far away,
-but the sub can still move using dead-reckoning.
 The [base_controller](orca_base/src/base_controller.cpp) node will send default camera poses to ArduSub
 to warm up the EKF and the [manager](orca_base/src/manager.cpp) node will request attitude information at 20Hz.
 Initialization completes when there is a good pose from the EKF: